GoldfishPi/Bill/TeamCode/src/main/java/org/timecrafters/team/gfp/jewls/README.txt

 ->Engines
     -This is where all engines or runtimes should be kept. everything in here should inherit Engine from the timecrafters.engine.Engine
 ->States
-    -This is where all the staes which get compiled into the engines are held.
+    -This is where all the staes which get compciled into the engines are held.
 Everything within here should inherit timecrafters.engine.State
     ->drive
         -All states concerning the drive train should be kept in this package ->logic